tobiasritscher/InfoPoly/README.md

 The game has been testet on Intellij and works with gradle.

+For more informations and the documentation of our work have a look into the [Wiki](https://github.zhaw.ch/pm2-it19azh-ehri-fame-muon/gruppe2-CaffeineAddicts-projekt2/wiki)

 ## Team

 * **Nikita Smailov** - Head of Development aka Assistant Caffeine Addict